cygig/MonteCarloPi/readme.md

 ![image](extras/Monte%20Carlo%20Pi_triangle.svg)

 Since the radius of the circle is 1, side _c_ cannot exceed 1 if (x, y) is within or on the circle.
-Imagine a pair of compasses can only be opened to 10cm, we will never be able to draw anything larger than a 10cm radius circle.
+Imagine a pair of compasses can only be opened to 10cm wide, we will never be able to draw anything larger than a 10cm radius circle.

 ![image](extras/Monte%20Carlo%20Pi_points.svg)